exasol/advanced-analytics-framework/doc/design.md

 ### Iterating over Loop
 `dsn~handling-states~1`

-The output of the called Event Handler query can include SQL queries to complete its computation.
-In that case the Event Loop runs them on each iteration, until the Event Handler returns the status as complete.
+The output of the called Query Handler query can include SQL queries to complete its computation.
+In that case the Query Loop runs them on each iteration, until the Query Handler returns the status as complete.

 Covers: